 This page is about radiotherapy for cancer of the cervix.
 You can go to information on

 About cervical cancer radiotherapy

 Radiotherapy uses high energy waves to treat cancer.
-For cervical cancer most women have chemotherapy alongside their radiotherapy treatment.
+For cervical cancer, most women have chemotherapy alongside their radiotherapy treatment.

 How you have treatment

 You can have radiotherapy for cervical cancer externally or internally.
 External treatment means the beams are directed at your body from a machine.
 Internal radiotherapy means a radioactive source is put into your vagina and up into the womb.
-This gives an extra boost of treatment to the cancer itself and the area close by.
+This gives an extra boost of treatment to the cancer itself, and the area close by.
 Usually you have both these treatments for early cervical cancer.

 You have external radiotherapy in the hospital radiotherapy department, usually once a day, 5 days a week.
-Your first visit will be to plan your treatment.
+Your first visit is to plan your treatment.
 Marks are made on your skin to help the radiographer line the machine up for your treatment each day.
 External radiotherapy for early cervical cancer usually lasts for 5 weeks.
 It takes just a few minutes, and does not hurt.
 It does not make you radioactive.